alfaloo/tp/docs/DeveloperGuide.md

 The `find` command is able to take in multiple parameters (at least one), each of these parameters are read as strings, and act as separate queries.
 This is a feature of the `find` command, to have the capability of parsing both parameters as a short-hand feature.
 Example, the command `find hans doe` is equivalent of returning the logical 'or' result of `find hans` and `find doe`.

 * Step 1.
-User enters an `find` command.
+User enters a `find` command.
 * Step 2.
 The `AddressBookParser` will call `parseCommand` on the user's input string and return an instance of `findCommandParser`.
 * Step 3.
-The `parse` command in `FindCommandParser` calls `ParserUtil` to create instances of objects for each of the parameters.
+The `parse` command in `FindCommandParser` checks if at least one parameter is present.
-    * If there are any missing fields, a `CommandException` is thrown, and the UI displays an error message.
+    * If the field is missing, a `ParseException` is thrown, and the UI displays an error message.

 The activity diagram below demonstrates this error handling process in more detail.